 - Verification.
 You will likely need to verify your identity during the call by providing personal details and answering security questions.

 - Request cancellation.
 Inform the customer service representative that you wish to cancel your credit card.
-Be prepared to explain your reasons, as this is a standard procedure.
+As mentioned earlier, they might ask why but it’s purely standard procedure so feel free to state your reasons.

 Option 2: Cancel in person